-A recent report by Gartner, called It’s Time to Isolate Your Services From the Internet Cesspool sheds light on a the fact that current perimeter designs and organizations expose too much of their services (applications, APIs, etc) to the world, creating more risk to organizations.
-It introduces a new concept called the Software Defined Perimeter (SDP) as a means to resolve this.
+A report by Gartner, called It’s Time to Isolate Your Services From the Internet Cesspool sheds light on current perimeter designs and the fact that organizations expose too much of their services (applications, APIs, etc) to the worldare obsolete and create too much risk to organizations.
+It highlights the numerous advantages of a concept called Software Defined Perimeter as a means to mediate this risk.

-It’s time to recalibrate the way organizations expose services.
-What if, instead of statically exposing and publishing services to the world and then layering security measures to prevent an-authorized access and prevent DDoS attacks, you exposed them on-demand and only for authenticated users.
-Essentially, you hide your services from the Internet until it is absolutely necessary to allow someone to access the service.
+What if instead of statically exposing and publishing services to the world and then layering security measures on top, you exposed them only on-demand and for authenticated users?

 Introducing the On-Demand Perimeter

 Safe-T Secure Data Access (SDA) is a unique Software Defined Perimeter (SDP) solution.
-Safe-T SDA is built on top of Safe-T’s disruptive, breakthrough and patented secure reverse-access technology as well as the Safe-T’s Integrated Data Security Platform.
-By deploying SDA in a Software Defined Perimeter architecture organizations can now design and deploy the On-Demand Perimeter.
-The On-Demand perimeter creates access rules for authenticated users into applications, in a fully automated and dynamic fashion.
+SDA is built on top of Safe-T’s disruptive, breakthrough and patented secure reverse-access technology and Safe-T’s Integrated Data Security Platform.
+By deploying SDA, with its Software Defined Perimeter architecture, organizations can now design and deploy an On-Demand Perimeter.
+The On-Demand perimeter creates access rules for authenticated users into applications and services, in a fully automated and dynamic fashion.

 - User logs into dedicated authentication portal published by Safe-T SDA Forefront

-- The user can be authenticated to the service using – 3rd party IAM solutions, anonymous login, Microsoft Active Directory, SAML, OTP, etc
+- The user can be authenticated to the service using: 3rd party IAM solutions, SecureAuth IDP, anonymous login, Microsoft Active Directory, SAML, OTP, etc

-- The Safe-T SDA Forefront instructs the Internal SDA unit to configure a reverse-access rule for the specific user to the specific application, and redirects the user to the new published URL/IP
+- Safe-T SDA Forefront instructs the Internal SDA unit to configure a reverse-access rule for the specific user to the specific application, redirecting the user to the new published URL/IP